-- Now includes their great ‘VWO Plan’ for managing and recording insights from A/B tests.
+- Includes their very good ‘VWO Plan’ for managing and recording insights from A/B tests.

 - Great integration between all the tools on their platform, including visitor recordings and surveys.

-- Pricing has increased recently as they move away from the low cost tool market.
+- Pricing is not publicly available, and has increased as they moved away from the low cost tool market.